 Our guiding principles:

-• We aim to increase scientific literacy and understanding about our world by increasing dialogues about the microbial sciences in the languages that people speak regularly on the African Continent.
+• We aim to increase dialogues about the microbial sciences in the every-day languages that people speak regularly on the African Continent.

 • Languages hold culture and ways of knowing and understanding the world.
-Therefore, by making sure that various languages have the capacity and dynamic range to discuss technical scientific information, we increase the dynamic range of understanding in the same breath.
+Therefore, by increasing dialogues about technical scientific information in our mother tongues, we increase the dynamic range of understanding in the same breath.

 Big picture: